 (Optional) Royal Icing

-15gegg whiteabout half the white in one egg
+15gegg whiteabout half the white of one egg

 100gicing sugar